Frequently Asked Questions

 Because the same proportion of candidates will get a 4 and above as currently get a C and above, aiming for 4 and above is equivalent to aiming for C and above.

 However, the government has defined a ‘good pass’ as a grade 5, in reality this is equivalent to a lower B grade or a high C grade.
 This shows that the Government is raising the expectation in terms of what it hopes students will achieve.
-Grade 4 is the equivalent to a Level 2 with grades 3 and below level 1.
+Grade 4 is the equivalent of a Level 2 with grades 3 and below level 1.
 A grade 4 is what the government will consider as a ‘pass’ but it will be down to individual institutions’ entry policy as to whether this will be enough to secure a place at the college or university of your child’s choice.
 If your child has achieved a grade 4 in English and maths they won’t be required to resit those subjects post-16.

-- If 5 is the new ‘good pass’ and 4 means my child won’t have to resit English and Maths GCSE, how do I know that the 4 they might get will be sufficient to secure access to further education, training or employment ?
+- If 5 is the new ‘good pass’ and 4 means my child won’t have to resit English and Maths GCSE, how do I know that the 4 they might get will be sufficient to secure access to further education, training or employment?
 Should they resit until they get a 5 anyway?

 A grade 4 is considered a ‘pass’ and your child will not be required to resit if they achieve a 4 in maths and English this summer.
 The current government intention is to introduce resits post 16, as part of the condition of funding, for those not achieving Grade 5 from 2019 onwards.
-However the government will take a view on this in the light of experience gained over the next year or so and may well review in time.
+However, the government will take a view on this in the light of experience gained over the next year or so and may well review in time.

 - My child is sitting the new maths GCSE this summer - what are the main differences between the old and the reformed maths GCSEs?